tlamabc/tlamabc/README.md

 # 💻Tech Stack
 ##
 Hello ✌️.
-My name is Lam, and this is the profile of a very professional intern/fresher.
+My name is Lam, and this is the profile of a very professional fresher.

 ##